 Bremen Gothic Architecture

-You cannot leave Bremen without a visit to the Marktplatz – a hive of activity and an absolute must-see when in Bremen.
-Bremen is home to the Town Hall, a beautiful gothic structure originally built between 1405 and 1410; and the Roland Statue – in 2004, these features received World Heritage status, making the Marktplatz a UNESCO World Heritage Site.
+You cannot leave Bremen without a visit to the Marktplatz – a hive of activity and an absolute must-see.
+Bremen's historic Market Place is home to the Town Hall, a beautiful gothic structure originally built between 1405 and 1410; the Roland Statue; the cathedral; and many other impressive sights.
+In 2004, these features were recognised by UNESCO and the Marktplatz was awarded World Heritage status.